Rosemary Oil for Hair Growth: 2021 Guide

 It has been described as containing a variety of therapeutic properties including analgesic, antimicrobial, antifungal, anti-inflammatory, and antioxidant properties.

-Due to these properties, practitioners use it to treat problems involving the central nervous system, cardiovascular system, reproductive system, respiratory system, digestive system, memory and brain function, genitourinary conditions, and liver problems.
+Due to these properties, practitioners use them to treat problems involving the central nervous system, cardiovascular system, reproductive system, respiratory system, digestive system, memory and brain function, genitourinary conditions, and liver problems.

 Davis’ Aromatherapy: An A-Z covers the following uses and many more: